heistp/irtt/README.md

-packet loss, the **total** number of packets received by the server but not returned to the client (which can be obtained using `-rs count/both` or `ReceivedStatsCount/ReceivedStatsBoth`) will still be correct, which will still provide an accurate loss percentage in each direction over the course of the test.
+packet loss, the **total** number of packets received by the server but not returned to the client (which can be obtained using `-rs count/both` or `ReceivedStatsCount/ReceivedStatsBoth`) will still be correct, which will still provide an accurate _average_ loss percentage in each direction over the course of the test.

 If this limitation adversely affects your results, file an [Issue](https://github.com/peteheist/irtt/issues) so it can be discussed further.